Consider these situations:

 How to Shop for Travel Insurance

-Look for a policy that covers pre-existing conditions; some don’t.
+Look for a policy that covers pre-existing conditions; some do not.
 Others will cover pre-existing conditions only if you purchase your policy within a specified time period after paying your trip deposit.

 If you are taking a sports-related or adventure trip, look for a policy that covers adventure travel and sports injuries.
-Many travel insurance policies won’t pay for “high adventure” injuries.
+Many travel insurance policies will not pay for high adventure injuries.

 Read the entire policy.
-Don't rely on someone else's description of coverage.
+Do not rely on someone else's description of coverage.
 If you don't understand what is covered and what is not, ask questions before you buy.

-While travel insurance isn’t cheap – it can add up to as much as ten percent of your total trip cost – it can give you peace of mind and provide financial assistance if the worst should happen.
+While travel insurance is not cheap – it can add as much as ten percent to the cost of your trip – it can give you peace of mind and provide financial assistance if something bad happens.